MicrosoftDocs/learn-scaffolding/content-templates/intro-to/2-what-is-it.md

         The section is a catch-all for any information not covered in the sections above.
         Repeat the pattern here as many times as needed.

-    Suggested topics:
+    Possible topics:
+        - Key feature(s).
-        - Give another example use case in addition to the scenario.
+        - Example use case in addition to the scenario.
-        - Describe how practitioners use product (e.g. there's an API and a web UI to support multiple use cases)
+        - High-level of how practitioners use the product (e.g. there's an API and a web UI to support multiple use cases)
-        - Describe the business value (e.g. do something that would be difficult to achieve without <product>)
+        - Business value (e.g. it lets you do something that would be difficult to achieve without <product>)

     Pattern:
         Break the content into 'chunks' where each chunk has three things: